lockss/laaws-metadataextractor/README.md

 `./runLaawsMdx 8889`

-The log is at ./laawsmdx.log
+The log is at ./logs/laawsmdx.log

+### Build and run the web service:
+`./buildAndRunLaawsMdx`

+This will use port 8888 for both steps.
+To use, for example, port 8889, instead, either edit the value of $service_port in ./buildAndRunLaawsMdx or run:

+`./buildAndRunLaawsMdx 8889`

 ### Stop:
 `./stopLaawsMdx`